 This test is especially useful for NegC probes on CGH microarrays.
 Flagging features as population outliers is needed to accurately calculate NegCAvg and SD statistics.
-It is also useful for the miRNA extraction where flagging features as population outliers is needed to accurately calculate Gene statistics.

 This algorithm uses the following equation:

 Where Xi = the intensity of a probe sequence;

 Xnearest = the intensity of the nearest probe sequence in intensity